Grant Rohach

-Grant Rohach (born February 5, 1994) is an American football quarterback who is currently a free agent.
+Grant Rohach (born February 5, 1994) is an American former professional football quarterback.
 Rohach played college football for the Iowa State Cyclones and Buffalo Bulls.

-Early years
+Early life

 Rohach attended Moorpark High School in Moorpark, California.
 He committed to Iowa State to play for coach Paul Rhoads.

 College career

 Iowa State

 Rohach was redshirted as a freshman in 2012.
 For the 2013 season, he served as the primary backup quarterback to Cyclones starting quarterback Sam Richardson, starting the final four games of the season against TCU, Oklahoma, Kansas, and West Virginia, recording wins over the Jayhawks and Mountaineers.
 For the 2014 season, Rohach again served as the backup to Richardson, making one start on the season against Kansas.
 Rohach again served as the backup quarterback, but did not play at all during the 2015 season, leading to speculation that he would seek a transfer to another school in search of more playing time.
 On December 1, 2015, Rohach announced that he would transfer.